Stop the War Coalition: Syrian Civil War (late 2015)

 Caroline Lucas cited her concerns that Syrians had not been allowed to speak at an StWC parliamentary meeting by its chair, Diane Abbott, as one of the reasons for her resignation.
-These concerns were shared by the human rights activist Peter Tatchell, who told The Independent that Stop the War's "opposition to US imperialism... sometimes mean[s] they will ignore the horrendous crimes of despotic anti-American regimes like Russia and Iran."
-In a letter to The Guardian, Tatchell and other "previous strong supporters" accused StWC of having "lost its moral compass and authority".
+These concerns were shared by the human rights activist Peter Tatchell.
 On Channel 4, Tatchell described the group's work opposing the war on Iraq as "extraordinary and brilliant", but said that they had "completely lost the plot on Syria."

 On 10 December 2015 on the Coalition's website, John Rees wrote that Stop the War does not support the Assad regime.
 It "does believe that it is the people of Syria who are the only ones who should decide the fate of their country free of all great power and regional power interference".

 Corbyn and the StWC Christmas 2015 dinner

 Corbyn's continued involvement in the group became a source of friction with other leading members of the Labour Party.
 The former Labour shadow cabinet minister for Education, Tristram Hunt, described the group as a "really disreputable organisation" on 6 December when Corbyn's intention to attend the group's fundraising Christmas dinner on 11 December was becoming an issue.
 Former shadow ministers Emma Reynolds and Caroline Flint also urged him to distance himself from the group.
 Reynolds referred to the "abhorrent views" of Stop the War's leadership and described the group's positions as being "anti-West rather than anti-war", while Flint said they "are not Labour's friends".

 Attendance at the Stop the War event on 11 December cost £50 a head and included entertainment by musician Dmitri van Zwanenberg and comedian Francesca Martinez.
 Corbyn attended to keep a promise to formally hand over his position as StWC's chair to Andrew Murray.
 In his speech at the event, at a Turkish restaurant in Southwark, south London, Corbyn said the "anti-war movement has been a vital force at the heart of our democracy" and "I think we've been right on what we've done".
 Kurds who supported British airstrikes on ISIL targets also protested outside the dinner.

 Tariq Ali, in an article for The Independent, thought the recent attacks on Stop the War were motivated by the "nasty and unpleasant war being waged in England, targeting Jeremy Corbyn" and wondered if the distancing of leading Green activists from Stop the War was because Corbyn "is attracting the electoral support of large numbers of hitherto Green supporters".